vele616/monorepo/packages/jobboard/website/content/jobs/technical-services-engineer-devops-sre-weaveworks-KTAau.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/weaveworks"
 companyWebsite: "http://weave.works/"
-summary: "If you have the team is highly technical, with a balance of production experience and working with open, Weaveworks is looking for someone with your knowledge."
+summary: "If you have extensive open-source work experience within a cloud native practice, Weaveworks is looking for someone with your knowledge."
 summaryBackup: "Love #kubernetes, #golang, #operations?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

 ## Technical Services Engineer / DevOps